The Next Speaker: Scalise, Emmer and Others Line Up

 One source close to Scalise told me that the Leader and Emmer will reach an agreement before next week on which of them will run for speaker.

-Other names mentioned include House Republican Conference Chairman Elise Stefanik as a prospective speaker candidate.
+Other names mentioned include House Republican Conference Chair Elise Stefanik as a prospective speaker candidate.
 A onetime Bush administration official, at 39 she would be the youngest of the contenders.

 But a source close to Stefanik told Newsmax "her name is certainly in the mix but she hasn't begun any kind of outreach."

-House Judiciary Committee Chairman Jim Jordan (R-OH) is also making calls saying he’s interested in the job.
+House Judiciary Committee Chair Jim Jordan, R-Ohio, is also making calls saying he's interested in the job.

-Dark-horse candidates include House Republican Study Committee Chairman Kevin Hern (R-OK), a solid conservative, and veteran California Rep. Darrell Issa, a favorite on the right who doggedly pursued scandal during Barack Obama’s tenure.
+Dark-horse candidates include House Republican Study Committee Chair Kevin Hern, R-Okla., a solid conservative, and veteran California Rep. Darrell Issa, a favorite on the right who doggedly pursued scandal during Barack Obama's tenure.

 Members will decide which candidate to back.
 On Wednesday, the full House will then to elect a permanent successor to McCarthy.
 At least that's the hope.